RDIM Terminology

 Changing Access

-It’s important to remember that whatever Access Conditions you apply to your data and information needs to completely align with any ‘ethics’ approval and/or ‘consent’ that has been given.
+It’s important to remember that whatever Access Conditions you apply to your data and information needs to completely align with ethics approvals and consent type.
 For example:

 • If the consent form and related information sheet indicates the data and information is for the ‘specific' purpose of this research project, the data and information CANNOT be used for ANY other purpose, even by the primary researcher.